TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 # ESPHome

-> Free Open-Source Software To Control And Manage ESP Microcontrollers
+> Free Open-Source Framework To Control And Manage ESP Microcontrollers (And Others, Too)

 [ESPHome](https://esphome.io/) is a free *open-source* software that seamlessly integrates into *Home Assistant*, but can also be installed *stand-alone* on various operating systems.